Autism And Psychosis: Make Connections And Find Mental Health Support

 • Educate yourself: Knowledge is power, especially when trying to understand your own needs.
 The Mental Health Services Administration can help you find treatment and resources in your area.

-Finding support for autism and psychosis
+Finding mental health support for autism and psychosis

 Facing an additional diagnosis of psychosis on top of autism can seem like a lot to handle, but you aren't alone.
 Help and resources are available.